vCodesItAll/bootcamp-blog/index.md

 - I completed the object oriented programming course on Freecodecamp.

-- I reviewed the objectives of the alarm clock project, created my workspace with the appropriate files
+- I reviewed the objectives of the alarm clock project, created my workspace with the appropriate files.

 - I drew some pseudocode on the whiteboard and posted the photo in my readme.
 You can currently view it on github if you're interested.